 - InformationSupplied - Adyen receives the supporting documents and forwards them to the scheme.
 It is no longer possible to change these documents.

 - ChargebackReversed - The disputed amount is transferred back to your account.
-The issuer is reviews the defense.
-If they accept, this is the final status.
+In this stage, the issuer reviews the defense.
+If they accept the defense, this is the final status.